 *Please note: During the run of the Radio City Christmas Spectacular and when there is a matinee event, day-of tour tickets are sold at the Tour Entrance on 51st street between 5th and 6th avenues.

 The Stage Door Tour is also an ideal way for large groups to see the inner workings of Radio City Music Hall.
 For more information on special group rates, please call 212-465-6080.

-*Tour content and prices are subject to change without notice.
+*Tour content, prices, dates and times are subject to change without notice.
+Tours are offered on a first come, first served basis and are subject to availability.
 When an event is in progress there may be limited access to the seating area inside the Music Hall as well as the Hydraulics area.
 Furthermore, tours may only be able to view the Auditorium from a private viewing area.